Successful Journalism Lab

 The Lab exists because journalism matters, and because new journalists deserve a place that respects them and their needs.
 This is for people who care about journalism and others.

 Journalism doesn’t struggle because people don’t want truth.
-It struggles when it loses the faith of the people it serves.
+It struggles when it doesn‘t earn the trust of the people it serves.
 When we emotionally engage our audiences, with responsible and professional journalism grounded in old-fashioned newsroom values, so much more becomes possible.

 In short, the Successful Journalism Lab builds on the principles behind Successful Journalism for Communities.
 If you saw one of our presentations and it resonated with you, you’ve come to the right place.